cmark0v/linux_hax/linuxhax.rst

 - ``lsusb`` -list the usb devs. good to check if it can see a device
 - ``lspci`` -same but for pci devices
 - ``sort`` -sorts text file line by line
-- ``find`` -for searching the file system. most stupid way  can be done like find .|grep filenameiwant. recursive list of full dir tree uis the default behavior
+- ``find`` -for searching the file system. most stupid way can be done like ``find .|grep filenameiwant``. recursive list of full dir tree is the default behavior
 - ``uniq`` -deletes duplicate lines that appear next to eachother in text.
 - ``echo`` -prints whatever is in its args to stdout
 - ``which`` -gives total path to an executable in the shell path